jkunimune/Djastiz/en-Specification.md

 - **"min"**, "me", is the first person pronoun;
 - **"puk"**, "you", is the second person pronoun;
 - **"et"**, "it" or "that", is the third person, distal, and definite pronoun;
+- **"minet"**, "us", is the plural first person pronoun;
+- **"minpuk"**, "us", is the plural first person inclusive pronoun, though "minet" can be used for both inclusive and exclusive;
+- **"puket"**, "y'all", is the plural second person pronoun, though "puk" can be used for both singular and plural;
 - **"ol"**, "this", is the proximal pronoun;
 - **"wan"**, "one", is the indefinite pronoun;
 - **"sif"**, "oneself", is the reflexive pronoun;